 Issue 4 begins one night later with Doug arriving back at his apartment as he discovers Batman and Nightwing waiting for him upon his arrival.
 They try asking him for Harley’s whereabouts, but he manages to jump out the window and run away.
 Fortunately, Batman explains that he subtly placed a tracking device on him so that they can follow him to their destination.

 Back at her hideout, Poison Ivy is demonstrating her ability to make plants move to her secret supplier: Jason Woodrue a.k.a.
 Floronic Man.
-It turns out that he taught her said power as he exclaims that she’s successfully moving away from siding with mammals.
+It turns out that he taught her this ability as he exclaims that she’s successfully moving away from siding with mammals.
 However, she’s not entirely convinced as she tells him to leave.
 However, he’s forced to hide since Harley has suddenly dropped by.

 As Jason manages to cover his identity and properly takes his leave, Quinn voices her displeasure of constantly doing what other criminals have in mind and expresses her desire to cause a mischievous act with herself at the forefront of it.
 However, Pamela isn’t entirely up for it at the moment.
 After Harley voices more of her frustration, Isley tries to explain that she’s going through a rough moment and that she’s the only person who truly cares.
 Unfortunately, Quinn gets teary-eyed and runs off.